mreider/imgglobalsucks/index.md

 If the condition was serious in Austria, I would have gone to the ER in Austria, where healthcare is great, efficient, and free.

-I will update the website as I hear more news, and also include excerpts of other people's problems with IMG Global.
+I will update the website as I hear more news, and also include excerpts of other people's problems with IMG Global [like these](https://www.reddit.com/r/digitalnomad/comments/u6f62q/do_not_use_img_globals_health_insurance_its/).

 Stay tuned.